HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demouninstall.md

-# 18. Uninstall Personalization sample and database
+# Uninstalling the Personalization sample and database

 In this topic, you will learn how to uninstall the Personalization sample demo, database, and users.

-1. From a command prompt, navigate to wp_profile_root/ConfigEngine.
+1. Open a command prompt and navigate to wp_profile_root/ConfigEngine.

-2. From this command prompt, run the following commands:
+2. Run the following commands:

     - UNIX™Linux™:
         `./ConfigEngine.sh remove-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`